Surveyor 4

-Surveyor 4 was the fourth lunar lander in the American uncrewed Surveyor program sent to explore the surface of the Moon.
+Surveyor 4 is the fourth lunar lander in the American uncrewed Surveyor program sent to explore the surface of the Moon.
 This spacecraft crashed after an otherwise flawless mission; telemetry contact was lost 2.5 minutes before touchdown.
 The planned landing target was Sinus Medii (Central Bay) at 0.4° north latitude and 1.33° west longitude.

 Surveyor 6 successfully landed near the crash site of Surveyor 4 a few months later in November 1967.

 Equipment

 This spacecraft was the fourth in a series designed to achieve a soft landing on the Moon and to return photography of the lunar surface for determining characteristics of the lunar terrain for Apollo lunar landing missions.
 Equipment on board included a television camera and auxiliary mirrors, a soil mechanics surface sampler, strain gauges on the spacecraft landing legs, and numerous engineering sensors.
 Like Surveyor 3, Surveyor 4 was also equipped with a surface claw (with a magnet in the claw) to detect and measure ferrous elements in the lunar surface.

 After a flawless flight to the Moon, radio signals from the spacecraft ceased during the terminal-descent phase at 02:03 UT on July 17, 1967, approximately 2.5 minutes before touchdown.
 Contact with the spacecraft was never reestablished, and the mission was unsuccessful.
 The solid-fuel retrorocket may have exploded near the end of its scheduled burn.